ray-project/ray/doc/source/rllib-offline.rst

 Scaling I/O throughput
 ~~~~~~~~~~~~~~~~~~~~~~

 Similar to scaling online training, you can scale offline I/O throughput by increasing the number of RLlib workers via the ``num_workers`` config.
 Each worker accesses offline storage independently in parallel, for linear scaling of I/O throughput.
+Within each read worker, files are chosen in random order for reads, but file contents are read sequentially.

 Input API
 ---------